Introduction

 The Shooting Phase

-Once the movement and hand-to-hand phases have been resolved, combatants in the ranges close, near, and far may declare one target within range of their weapon and make a ranged attack.
+Once the movement and hand-to-hand phases have been resolved, combatants in the ranges close, medium, and far may declare one target within range of their weapon and make a ranged attack.

 All successful ranged attackers roll damage, and damage is evaluated simultaneously for all combatants.